Thinking of Establishing Florida Residency?: What to Consider Before Changing Your Legal Residence

 - File your tax returns with the IRS Service Center in Atlanta as a Florida resident.
 Remember to file a Michigan return as a partial year resident if you change your residence mid-year, or as a non-resident if you continue to have earned income in Michigan.

 - Consider making other less critical changes like changing the address on your passport, maintaining a Florida bank account, and using your Florida address on your credit cards.

-Our Estate Planning practice group includes two attorneys licensed to practice in Florida as well as Michigan.
-Please contact us if you have any questions about changing your residency, or signing new Florida Wills and Trusts.
+Our Estate Planning Practice Team includes two attorneys licensed to practice in Florida as well as Michigan.
+Please contact us if you have any questions about changing your residency, or signing new Florida wills and trusts.